 Being a health woman, she very rarely allowed us to enjoy an Orange Julius at the mall or at home, so I also see them as quite a treat.
 Now as an adult, I can attest to them being even more delicious when I add a splash of vodka or even champagne!

-Orange Julius ingredients are simple and consist of orange juice concentrate, milk, sugar and vanilla all blended together.
+Orange Julius ingredients are simple and consist of frozen orange juice concentrate, milk, sugar, vanilla and ice cubes all blended together.
 Not the healthiest, but also not the worst.
 Think of all the vitamin C you are getting!

 If you liked this frozen drink recipe, you’ll also enjoy these: